 There is a second, optional, document that may follow the Requirements Document: the Implementation Plan.
 In our experience, it’s a helpful document, but not as important as the Requirements Document.
 It also tends to be an internal document: the client is often not interested in how it is done, only when it will be done.
 The Implementation Plan may be little more than a list of actions and owners; for larger projects, a more formal project plan may be needed.

 Once the Requirements Document is complete, it is easy to turn it into a pre-delivery checklist.
 For example, the requirement might be that the server will accept mail for only the following domains:

 We can turn this into a checklist:

 Putting the Requirements Document together is hard work, but it is worthwhile.
-Failing to define the requirements in advance leads to questions during implementation.
-Those questions:
+Failing to define the requirements in advance leads to questions during implementation which:

 - may delay the project schedule

 In short, putting the hard work into the Requirements Document makes the implementation much easier.

 Post project review

 A post-project review is not an exercise in blaming people for any mistakes made.
 It’s the mechanism by which the next project will be more successful.
 It’s a good opportunity to improve the quality of Requirements Documents over time.
 Here are a few questions worth asking:

 - what did we do badly?